SRombauts/SQLiteCpp/README.md

 ### The goals of SQLiteC++ are:

-- to use a permissive MIT license, similar to BSD or Boost, for proprietary/commercial usage
-- to offer the best of existing simple wrappers
+- to offer the best of existing simple C++ SQLite wrappers
 - to be elegantly written with good C++ design, STL, exceptions and RAII idiom
 - to keep dependencies to a minimum (STL and SQLite3)
 - to be portable